 In consultation with signatories, the PRI went through an extensive review of the Reporting and Assessment processes between 2018 and 2020, and set the ambitious objective of launching a completely new investor Reporting Framework together with a new reporting tool.

 We are piloting the new investor Reporting Framework and tool in its first year and using the 2021 reporting cycle as a learning opportunity to identify any improvements.
-This means we will continue to evolve the Reporting Framework and tool functionalities for the 2022 cycle based on signatory feedback.
+This means we will continue to evolve the Reporting Framework and tool cycle based on signatory feedback.

 To inform the key improvement areas, this pilot year we are- proactively collecting PRI signatories’ input through a built-in feedback function in the reporting tool.
 Signatories can provide feedback on the new Reporting Framework content, the new reporting tool and the support that they received during the 2021 reporting cycle.